hrakaroo/glob-library-go/README.md

 `require github.com/hrakaroo/glob-library-go v0.2.1-beta`

-in your `go.mod` file and then import the library with
+in your `go.mod` file and then import the library in your code.

-`import glob "github.com/hrakaroo/glob-library-go"`

-in your code.
 For my simple test this worked pretty well:

 ```
+import glob "github.com/hrakaroo/glob-library-go"

 func main() {
 	fmt.Println("hello")
 	m, err := glob.Compile("*foo*")